-1. Defiance of authority, refusal to follow appropriate directives from a Board or contract employee
+- 1. Defiance of authority, refusal to follow appropriate directives from a Board or contract employee

 - 2. Persistent, willful disobedience

 - 3. Disorderly conduct

 - 4. Vandalism/property damage

 - 5. Theft of property valued at less than \$100

 - 6. Gambling

 - 7. Possession of stolen property with the knowledge that it is stolen

 - 8. Threats/extortion

 - 9. Trespassing

 - 10. Direct use of profane language or obscene manifestation or verbal abuse or disrespect (verbal, written, or gesture directed toward another person) (see I.6)

-- 11. Bullying, Cyberbullying, Harassment, Intimidation or Threat of Violence.
-A second occurrence of behavior which would fall within the definition of bullying, cyberbullying, or harassment (as set out in Board Policy 6.23) if repeated or continuous, or a second occurrence of intimidation or threat of violence (as defined in Board Policy 6.23)
+- 11. Bullying, Cyberbullying, Harassment, Intimidation or Threat of Violence A second occurrence of behavior which would fall within the definition of bullying, cyberbullying, or harassment (as set out in Board Policy 6.23) if repeated or continuous, or a second occurrence of intimidation or threat of violence (as defined in Board Policy 6.23).
+Note:

-Note: Some behaviors may be subject to discipline whether or not they occur on or near school grounds.
-See Policy 6.23.

-- 12. Harassment, defined as the intent to harass, annoy, or alarm another person with physical contact, abusive or obscene language or gestures, or electronic or other means of communication - 13.
+Some behaviors may be subject to discipline whether or not they occur on or near school grounds.
+See Policy 6.23. - 12.
+Harassment, defined as the intent to harass, annoy, or alarm another person with physical contact, abusive or obscene language or gestures, or electronic or other means of communication. - 13.
 Unexcused absence from class or classes or school for a day or more - 14.
-Possession of matches and laser devices - 15.
-Dishonesty (providing false information) - 16.
-Attempting to access, directly or by trying to defeat school-applied blocks on school computers, any websites, applications, or content prohibited by school rules, regulations, and/or Board policy or being observed at a school computer online accessing any websites containing content prohibited by school rules, regulations, and/or Board policy - 17.
-Inappropriate use of computers - 18.
-Cheating - 19.
-Unauthorized use of school or classroom (non-public) telephones - 20.
-Individual or group conduct resulting in demeaning, belittling, intimidating or otherwise harassing another person, including by verbal, written, electronic, or other means of communication - 21.
-Disruptions or repeated violations on a school bus - 22.
-Repeated Class I violations - 23.
+Written or verbal proposition to engage in sexual acts (see note below) - 15.
+Inappropriate physical contact of another person (see note below) - 16.
+Possession of items prohibited by XIX.C, above, (matches, laser devices) - 17.
+Dishonesty (providing false information) - 18.
+Attempting to access, directly or by trying to defeat school-applied blocks on school computers, any Internet/World Wide Web sites or content prohibited by school rules, regulations, and/or Board policy or being observed at a school computer on line at any Internet or World Wide Web site containing content prohibited by school rules, regulations, and/or Board policy. - 19.
+Inappropriate use of computers - 20.
+Cheating - 21.
+Unauthorized use of school or classroom (non-public) telephones - 22.
+Individual or group conduct resulting in demeaning, belittling, intimidating or otherwise harassing another person, including by verbal, written, electronic, or other means of communication - 23.
+Disruptions or repeated violations on a school bus. - 24.
+Repeated Class I violations - 25.
 Any other violation which the Principal may reasonably deem to fall within this category after investigation and consideration of extenuating circumstances